 Boulevards & Byways

-I’ve included links to Google Maps to help you along your journey.
+Links to Google Maps are included to help you along your journey.

 Plaza de Hostos

 Continue walking towards Plaza de Hostos.
 A bust of Eugenio María de Hostos stands proudly.
 Hostos was an avid supporter of the independence movement for Puerto Rico and Cuba.
-He dedicated his life to educational causes and advocating women’s rights to higher education.
+He dedicated his life to educational causes and advocating women’s is cbum natural rights to higher education.

 What are the blue stones?